Vest, Kentucky: Knott County Trail Ride

 One of the biggest annual events for the residents of Vest is the Knott County Trail Ride.
 While the Mine Made Adventure Park and Campground is a popular place for outdoor enthusiasts, the first weekend in October every year is when the "Knott County Trail Ride" takes place.
 Described as a carnival, the Knott County Trail Ride is a gathering of locals and people who enjoy camping, music, horse-back riding, and four wheel drive vehicles on the trails and roads around the camping area.

 "Buckhorn"

 A popular cultural pastime in any small southern town is going riding.
 During the summertime in Vest, one of the more popular places to ride ATVs, dirt bikes, four-wheelers, horses, or even in more rugged vehicles is Buckhorn.
 While there is a Buckhorn, Kentucky in Perry County, going to Buckhorn in Vest actually refers to taking a ride up Buckhorn Creek Rd.
-The road itself runs perpendicular to Ball's Fork of Troublesome Creek and is a rough dirt road.
+The road itself runs perpendicular to Balls Fork of Troublesome Creek and is a rough dirt road.
 People camp and build fires at the end of the road during the summer.
 There are a few unnamed parts of the road that follow along different branches of Ball's Fork.